spipm/BraekerCTF_2024_public/challenges/binaries-reversing/binary-shrink/readme.md

 ## Exploit

 One can just manually reverse the binary because it is so small.
-I used readelf and objdump to 'debug' it, and I used core dumps by injecting 0xcc (int3) near the end to double-check if the binary would properly decode the flag.
+I used readelf and objdump to 'debug' it (see Makefile), and I used core dumps by injecting 0xcc (int3) near the end to double-check if the binary would properly decode the flag.

 ## Flag